pbrayer/scienceburks/README.md

 - 🐞 **[GitHub](https://github.com/frontity/frontity)**: we use GitHub for bugs and pull requests.
 Questions are answered in the [community forum](https://community.frontity.org/)!
 - 🗣 **Social media**: a more informal place to interact with Frontity users, reach out to us on [Twitter](https://twitter.com/frontity).
 - 💌 **Newsletter**: do you want to receive the latest framework updates and news?
 Subscribe [here](https://frontity.org/)

-### » Get involved 🤗

-Got questions or feedback about Frontity?
-We'd love to hear from you.
-Use our [community forum](https://community.frontity.org) yo ! ❤️

-Frontity also welcomes contributions.
-There are many ways to support the project!
-If you don't know where to start, this guide might help → [How to contribute?](https://docs.frontity.org/contributing/how-to-contribute)